emil14/solid/ocp.md

 Here's what it means

-- _Entity opened for extention_ means **it's easy to extend it's behavior** where _extend behavior_ is "extend class" or "implement interface".
+- _Entity opened for extention_ means **it's easy to extend it's behavior**
-- _Entity closed for modification_ means **there is no need in _modifying_ it in order to _extend its behaviour_**.
+- _Entity closed for modification_ means **there is no need in _modifying_ it in order to _extend its behaviour_**

-So if it's hard to _extend_ or there's a need in _modifying_ - an Open-Closed Principle is violated.
+So if it's hard to _extend_ or there's a need in _modifying_, it's an OCP violation.

 ## Problems

-1. One cannot extend entity and code need to be duplicated.
+1. Entity can't be extended without duplication
-2. One cannot extend entity without modifying it.
+2. Entity can't be extended without modification

 ## Example